kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

 #### Resize Policy Tests

 Setup a guaranteed class Pod with two containers (c1 & c2).
-1. No resize policy specified, defaults to RestartNotRequired.
+1. No resize policy specified, defaults to NotRequired.
 Verify that CPU and memory are resized without restarting containers.
-1. RestartNotRequired (cpu, memory) policy for c1, Restart (cpu, memory) for c2.
+1. NotRequired (cpu, memory) policy for c1, RestartContainer (cpu, memory) for c2.
    Verify that c1 is resized without restart, c2 is restarted on resize.
-1. RestartNotRequired cpu, Restart memory policy for c1.
+1. NotRequired cpu, RestartContainer memory policy for c1.
 Resize c1 CPU only, verify container is resized without restart.
-1. RestartNotRequired cpu, Restart memory policy for c1.
+1. NotRequired cpu, RestartContainer memory policy for c1.
 Resize c1 memory only, verify container is resized with restart.
-1. RestartNotRequired cpu, Restart memory policy for c1.
+1. NotRequired cpu, RestartContainer memory policy for c1.
 Resize c1 CPU & memory,
    verify container is resized with restart.

 #### Backward Compatibility and Negative Tests

-1. Verify that Node is allowed to update only a Pod's ResourcesAllocated field.
+1. Verify that Node is allowed to update only a Pod's AllocatedResources field.
-1. Verify that only Node account is allowed to udate ResourcesAllocated field.
+1. Verify that only Node account is allowed to udate AllocatedResources field.
 1. Verify that updating Pod Resources in workload template spec retains current
    behavior:
    - Updating Pod Resources in Job template is not allowed.
    - Updating Pod Resources in Deployment template continues to result in Pod being restarted with updated resources.
-1. Verify Pod updates by older version of client-go doesn't result in current values of ResourcesAllocated and ResizePolicy fields being dropped.
+1. Verify Pod updates by older version of client-go doesn't result in current values of AllocatedResources and ResizePolicy fields being dropped.
 1. Verify that only CPU and memory resources are mutable by user.

 TODO: Identify more cases